robertomorel/github_discovery/README.md

 This is an Web App built in ReactJS to simulate an application to list github accounts by user name.

 ### Features
-- After the app is launched, the **Search** component is displayed
+- After the app is launched, the **Search** component is displayed;
-- The user enters a random String value into to the 'Login' field and clicks the 'Submit' button
+- The user enters a random String value into to the 'Login' field and clicks the 'Submit' button;
-- The app sends a http request to `https://api.github.com/search/users?q={login} in:login`, where {login} is the String value entered by the user
+- The app sends a http request to `https://api.github.com/search/users?q={login} in:login`, where {login} is the String value entered by the user;
 - The app then parses the response from the server.
 If data is returned, the **Results** component should display the fetched values.
-If there is an issue with the request, then an error message should be displayed.
+If there is an issue with the request, then an error message should be displayed;
 - The app has to compile and run without issue.
-It should be stable and reasonably fool-proof, handling all obvious test cases.
+It should be stable and reasonably fool-proof, handling all obvious test cases;
-- The app should contain basic tests, with  >50% code coverage.
+- The app should contain basic tests, with  >50% code coverage;
-- Mobile responsive.
+- Mobile layout responsive;
+- Can search with no string in the field (at least 3 char.);
+- CI/CD with Github and Netlify.

 ## Technologies
 - [ReactJS]()